-If you are diving into the process of buying a property, you have likely already figured out that there’s a lot to learn: real estate values, how to make an offer, what you’re agreeing to when you sign a purchase contract, and what you can afford to pay or borrow.
-A good real estate agent can serve as a guide, pointing you in the right direction, giving you a heads-up when bumps are on the road ahead, and, if something comes up that is beyond the agent’s scope of knowledge, helping you find a specialized guide to solve that problem.
+If you are diving into the process of buying your first home, you have likely already figured out that there's a lot to learn: real estate terminology, how to make an offer, what you're agreeing to when you sign a purchase contract, and what you can afford to pay or borrow.
+A good real estate agent can serve as a guide, pointing you in the right direction, giving you a heads-up when bumps are on the road ahead, and, if something comes up that is beyond the agent's scope of knowledge, helping you find a specialized guide to solve that problem.

-However, when you’re already saving up for the biggest purchase of your life, it makes sense to ask one major question: How is this person going to get paid?
+However, when you're already saving up for the biggest purchase of your life, it makes sense to ask one major question before hiring an agent: How is this person going to get paid?